Skip to main content

 Dr. Hamdallah

 Dr. Isam Hamdallah earned his medical degree at the Jordan University of Science and Technology (JUST) School of Medicine in 2000.
+He has extensive experience and qualifications in general surgery, making him a highly skilled professional in the field.
 A native of Amman, Jordan, he continued his education and training as a surgical resident in various rotations in the United Kingdom.

 Dr. Swift